 - Tranquil Mind tablets.
-Carefully formulated to soothe and calm the nerves without creating dullness or lethargy, Tranquil Mind tablets are deeply vata-pacifying, and help to promote a natural sense of peace and well-being.
+Carefully formulated to soothe and calm the nerves without creating dullness or lethargy, Tranquil Mind tablets are deeply vata-pacifying and help promote a natural sense of peace and well-being.

 - Tulsi.
 Tulsi, also known as holy basil, is so highly revered in India that it is often kept in and around the home for its deeply purifying and beneficial properties.
 This plant is very sattvic in nature; it serves to elevate awareness, mental clarity, and the energy of love, and can therefore be very supportive of those of us who are energetically sensitive.
 We offer Tulsi tablets, liquid extract, and powder.

 - Chyavanprash.
-Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amalaki fruit.
+Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amla (or amalaki) fruit.
 This balancing formula kindles agni, serves to buffer the body against stress, and bolsters the immune system.
 A daily dose of this nutritive jam is highly rejuvenative and can support improved energy, vitality, and overall well-being.

 In Every Challenge Lies an Opportunity